Hyphaeic/HPL/README.md

 The license looks familiar.
 Compliance teams pattern-match it to Apache, see "permissive," and move on.
 Developers copy-paste it into large codebases without reading carefully.
 By the time anyone notices Section 4, the code is already integrated.

-Here's what they've agreed to by using it:

 1. **Retroactive termination**: If they violate Section 4, the license is void *ab initio*—as if it was never granted.
 All prior use becomes copyright infringement.

 2. **Audit consent**: They've agreed to let an independent auditor inspect their moderation logs and policy enforcement.
 They've waived trade secret protection over their moderation systems.